Longevity2025/mobility-age-app/README.md

 ## 📜 License
 This project is intended for educational, testing, and research use.
-All rights reserved © Longevity2025.
+All rights reserved © Castle Connolly Private Health Partners